+Source: Hallstead Jewelers, pgs.
+1-4.

 Tab 4 – Possible effects of eliminating sales commission

 Sales commission are one of the heavy expenses for the company and with the growing competition it is one of the best possible solution to eliminate sales commission.
 It is also a good choice because no other company follows it.
 By eliminating sales commission, Hallstead Jewelers shows profit of $130,000 making this option to be followed in the future as well.